lord-fourth0107/uttam-singh.github.io/index.md

 - 1st Runner-up, GE Healthcare Annual Tech Awards.
 - Winner, GE’s Global Innovate Hackathon.
 - Published 3 research papers in journals.

----
-### 🚀 Hosting on GitHub:
-1. Create a GitHub repository.
-2. Place this `README.md` file in the repository.
-3. Enable GitHub Pages from the repository settings.
-4. Visit your portfolio at `https://yourusername.github.io/portfolio/`.

-Would you like assistance with customizing styles or adding sections? 😊